A Story well lived

 Photo credit: Irish Defence Force

-January 28th 2021 is the 12th anniversary of the day the Army marched out of Rockhill for the final time.
+15 years ago, on January 28th 2009, the Irish defence forces marched out of Rockhill for the final time.

-To mark this and celebrate the some 400 years that Rockhill has been at the heart of our community - having served as a multi-generational family home, a national school, an Irish teacher training college and between 1936 and 2009 a barracks for the Irish Defence Forces – we are excited to announce a new project to gather, preserve and celebrate our shared history and heritage.
+To mark this and celebrate the some 400 years that Rockhill has been at the heart of our community - having served as a multi-generational family home, a national school, an Irish teacher training college and between 1936 and 2009 a barracks for the Irish Defence Forces – in 2021 we began a new project to gather, preserve and celebrate our shared history and heritage.

-But having gathered video histories from neighbours about their school days on the Estate before the Army days, dug through records and heard "You've heard how I...!" more than once; we want to hear from you so future generations will know just how special Rockhill is to us all.
+Having gathered video histories from neighbours about their school days on the Estate before the Army days, dug through records and heard "Do you know that...!" more than once; we want to hear from you so future generations will know just how special Rockhill House Estate is to us all.

 Did you sneak into the orchard as a kid?